jenrhill/Book_Recommender/readme.md

 2. Something I ran out of time to do was to look into importing foreign language packages.
 How foreign titles get addressed in the data will need to be something considered for next steps.
 Either import a package that can handle them, or remove them from the data set.

-3. There was some author related data in the Goodreads set that I didn't get a chance to test.
+3. There was some author related data in the Goodreads set that I didn't get a chance to test, such as author genre and average rating.
 I would like to see if that would help with getting getting better recommendations or not.

-4. Explore options to incorporate consumer usability for the engine by adding a web-based front-end.
+4. Explore options to add on a web-based front-end to the engine with a consumer-friendly interface.

 ---